hadeson/minite/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-Made with ❤️ by the Nanobrowser Team.
+Made with ❤️ by the Minite Team.

-Like Nanobrowser?
+Like Minite?
 Give us a star 🌟 and join us in [Discord](https://discord.gg/NN3ABHggMK) | [X](https://x.com/nanobrowser_ai)

 ## ⚠️ DISCLAIMER ON DERIVATIVE PROJECTS

 **We explicitly *DO NOT* endorse, support, or participate in any** projects involving cryptocurrencies, tokens, NFTs, or other blockchain-related applications **based on this codebase.**

-**Any such derivative projects are NOT Affiliated with, or maintained by, or in any way connected to the official Nanobrowser project or its core team.**
+**Any such derivative projects are NOT Affiliated with, or maintained by, or in any way connected to the official Minite project or its core team.**

 **We assume NO LIABILITY for any losses, damages, or issues arising from the use of third-party derivative projects.
 Users interact with these projects at their own risk.**